“I would never ask patients to put something in their body that I wouldn’t take myself.”

 This long trail of traceability doesn’t have to be documented publicly, but it does have to be documented.

-If the FDA audits a supplement provider, they need to be able to deliver proof of process material, master manufacturing records, protocols, and SOPs.
+If the FDA audits a supplement provider, they need to be able to deliver proof of process material, master manufacturing records, protocols, and Standard Operating Procedures (SOPs).
 The FDA will ask to see that proof, and they’ll ask to see it immediately so the documentation must be readily available, even if the company outsources the manufacturing.

-Supplement makers should be well versed in testing.
+Supplement manufacturers should be well versed in testing.

 It’s not something you just call and order up.
 Providers need to know which tests determine the right standards and can validate the ingredients.
 The provider who orders the testing will dictate the test practices and the onus is on them to figure out which ones to ask for because standards can change over time.

-In addition to tests on raw materials for purity, potency, identity, and contaminants, supplement makers may test for:
+In addition to tests on raw materials for purity, potency, identity, and contaminants, supplement manufacturers may test for:

-Providers cannot put "free of" statements such as “gluten-free” or “soy-free” on a label unless it’s been tested.
+Providers should not use "free of" statements such as “gluten-free” or “soy-free” on a label unless it’s been tested.

 When raw materials come in, they’re quarantined immediately.
 They can’t enter any part of the facility where there’s potential for cross-contamination.